jku-vds-lab/reaction-cime/README.md

-# Cime
+# Cime4R

-This is the repository for the public cime library (as discussed in the paper).
+This is the repository for the public cime4r library (as discussed in the paper).
 It builds upon the PSE library found under the following repository https://github.com/jku-vds-lab/projection-space-explorer.

 ## Installation